brianmickey/100-days-of-code/r1-log.md

 ### R0D7
 Made my first commit to using git.
 Watching some videos and trying to learn some of the basics of using bash, and get in the habit/learn about using version control.

+### R0D8
+Worked on my FCC Survey page, and used Atom to commit changes to GithHub (which is super easy).
+I think I will need to make some flash cards or just notes to review to help cement how to do a lot of these particular things.
+Doing it once for a tutorial and then once for a project doesn't mean I will remember how to do it again (I won't).